MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

 1. Now try this:

     ```
-   How many vacation days do employees get?
+   How much can I claim for a taxi?
     ```

     The agent may respond with what *seems* like a correct answer.
-However, the agent currently has no knowledge of Contoso's HR policies and procedures; so the answer isn't grounded in accurate information.
+However, the agent currently has no knowledge of your company's expense policies and procedures; so the answer isn't grounded in accurate information.

     Let's fix that!